browserengineering/book/book/embeds.md

 long time to download.
 But decoding is even more expensive in some ways, in particular how it can slow down the rendering pipeline and use up a lot of memory.
-On top of this, if the image is sized to a non-intrinsic size on screen, there are several different algorithms to choose how to do it.
-Some of the algorithms are more expensive than others to run.
+On top of this, if the image is sized to a non-intrinsic size on screen, there are several different algorithms available for how to do it.
+Decoding and resizing are both expensive.

-To understand why, it's time to dig into what decoding actually does. *Decoding* is the process of converting an *encoded* image from a binary form optimized for quick download over a network into a *decoded* one suitable for rendering, typically a raw bitmap in memory that's suitable for direct input into rasterization on the GPU.
+To understand why, it's time to dig into what decoding actually does. *Decoding* is the process of converting an *encoded* image from a binary form optimized for quick download over a network into a *decoded* one suitable for rendering, typically a raw bitmap in memory that can be a direct input into rasterization on the GPU.
 It's called "decoding" and not "decompression" because many encoded image formats are [*lossy*][lossy], meaning that they "cheat": they don't faithfully represent all of the information in the